dantasfiles/dantasfiles.github.io/_princeton/pol.md

 **Causes of War** `POL 388 (fa26)`
-- *Immanuel Kant: Perpetual Peace and Other Essays*
+- *Immanuel Kant: Perpetual Peace & Other Essays*
 - *Hitler's World View: A Blueprint for Power* by Eberhard Jackel
 - *On the Origins of War: And the Preservation of Peace* by Donald Kagan
 - *Why I Write* by George Orwell